 The amendments require entities to provide disclosures that enable users of financial statements to evaluate changes in liabilities arising from financing activities, including both changes arising from cash flows and non-cash changes.
 The amendments are effective for annual periods beginning on or after 1 January 2021.
 Earlier application is permitted.
-There is no requirement to provide comparative information for preceding periods.
+There is no requirement to provide information preceding comparative for periods.
 Application of amendments will result in additional disclosures provided by the Group.